andrewevstyukhin/nebc7/README.md

 Nebc7 sorts nearly all possible endpoint values of each single channel and chooses some good of them.
 Then exhaustive search tries all selected combinations and reveals the best solution.
 Sorting provides a surprisingly fast convergence for such slow process.

-Modes 7, 1, 3 are memory-bound because of large tables, they partially limited in default working mode.
+Modes 7, 1, 3 are memory-bound because of large tables, so they are partially limited in default working mode.
 Slow modes can be fully activated by impractical "/slow" command-line switch.

 For premultiplied alpha it is necessary to specify "/nomask" command-line option.
 While extruded RGBA images can highly benefit from masking.
 Switch "/retina" allows future artifact-free scaling by 0.5.
 Masking gives smaller compressed images and better borders, because masked pixels can have any value.